amitmse/in_Python_/Regularization/README.md

 ## Lasso (Least Absolute Shrinkage and Selection Operator): L1 norm (sum of absolute value of coefficients)
 	- Objective = RSS + α * (sum of absolute value of coefficients)
 	- adds penalty equivalent to the absolute value of the magnitude of coefficients
+	- alpha works similar to the ridge.
 	- Differs from ridge regression only in penalizing the high coefficients
+	- In Lasso function max_iter is the maximum number of iterations for which we want the model to run if it doesn’t converge before.
+This exists for Ridge as well, but setting this to a higher than default value was required in this case.
+Why?
+I’ll come to this in the next section.

 ## Disadvantage :
 	- For the same values of alpha, the coefficients of lasso regression are much smaller as compared